FAQ

 What does a Data Scientist earn after training?

-What skills will you acquire after your Data Science course?
+What skills will I acquire after the Data Science & AI course?

-The course leads to validation of the level 7 skills block "Developing an artificial intelligence solution".
-Successful completion of this block of skills will enable you to validate part of the RNCP36129 "Artificial Intelligence Project Manager" certification awarded by the Collège de Paris.
+The Data Science & AI course leads to the validation of skills block 02 "Integrate artificial intelligence models and services" of the professional certification "Develop an artificial intelligence solution".
+Achieving this block of skills will enable you to validate part of Simplon's RNCP37827* level 6 "Artificial Intelligence Project Manager" certification.

-This certification is made up of 4 blocks of skills:
+*The RNCP37827 certification is made up of 3 blocks of skills:

-• Block 2: Managing an artificial intelligence project
+Block 2: Integrating artificial intelligence models and services

-Obtaining the full RNCP36129 certification is therefore based on capitalising on the 4 blocks of skills that make it up.
+Obtaining the full RNCP37827 certification is therefore based on capitalising on the 3 blocks of skills that make it up.

 Each block can be acquired individually.
 An acquired block is definitive.
 A certificate of achievement is issued for validation, a strong signal on the job market.